 NNDC EVENTS & PROGRAMS

 - Task Groups: Thankfully these groups were already meeting virtually and the vast majority of their meetings, projects, and research continues.
 Some of these groups, like ECT, have responded to the crisis.
 You can view their published article under “Resources” on this page.

 We know that in many households stress levels and what-ifs are at an all time high as we work to accept the reality of COVID-19.
 Please be gentle with yourself and remember that taking care of your mental health is crucial work.
-Below are some resources we recommend to help manage the uncertainty and anxiety of COVID-19.
+Below are some resources we recommend to help manage the uncertainty and strain of COVID-19.